123 Okehampton to Friary

 Bridestowe

-Between Bridestowe and Lydford is one of the few lengths of line with no earthworks.
+Between Bridestowe and Lydford was one of the few lengths of line with no earthworks.
 This was probably eradicated by the farmer and the trail has been made along the original course.

 The main line, seen at the top of the picture, with Lydford Viaduct at left, was still Southern-owned in 1947, but it would not be for much longer.